-Disclosure required under Clause 22 of The Micro, Small and Medium Enterprise Development ('MSMED') Act, 2006
+Disclosure required under Section 22 of The Micro, Small and Medium Enterprise Development ('MSMED') Act, 2006

-As at 31 March 2020 As at 31 March 2019 i.
-The principal amount and the interest due thereon remaining unpaid to any supplier at the end of each accounting year 19.46 9.68 ii.
-The amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day during each accounting year - - iii.
-The amount of interest due and payable for the period of delay in making payment but without adding the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006 - - iv.
-The amount of interest accrued and remaining unpaid at the end of each accounting year and - - v.
-The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise, for the purpose of disallowance of a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006 - 19.46 9.68
+As at As at 31 March 2021 31 March 2020 The principal amount and the interest due thereon remaining unpaid to a supplier at the end of each accounting year any 38.79 19.46 ii.
+The amount of interest paid by the buyer in terms of section 16 of the Mic Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day during ear accounting year unt - iii.
+The amount of interest due and payable for the period of delay in make payment but without adding the interest specified under the Micro, Small a Medium Enterprises Development Act, 2006 • - iv.
+The amount of interest accrued and remaining unpaid at the end of ea accounting year and ach - - v.
+The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actual paid to the small enterprise, for the purpose of disallowance of a deductil expenditure under section 23 of the Micro, Small and Medium Enterprise Development Act, 2006 ally ble - 38.79 19.46

-The above disclosures are provided by the Group based on the information available with the Group in respect of the registration status of its vendors/suppliers.
+The above disclosures are provided by the Group based on the information available with the Group in respect of the registration status of its vendors / suppliers.